 Our choice: LS 460L

 The Lexus LS is enormous, but it's not the most distinctive luxury saloon.
 The standard three-box shape is helped by an imposing grille with massive 'L' badge and the rakish rear windscreen, but the LS isn't going to turn many heads.
 A facelift towards the end of 2012 brought a sleeker, classier look, as well as a more aggressive F Sport model, with a bold front bumper and a lower ride height.
 All versions are equipped with 18-inch alloy wheels, a 19-speaker stereo, four-zone climate control, and air conditioned electrically adjustable front seats.
 On the inside, there's plenty of leather and wood veneers, but some of it can look rather plasticky.
-It is packed with technology, though, including a ‘Climate Concierge’ that monitors the temperature of each occupant and adjusts the climate control accordingly and dynamic instrument panel lighting that moves and changes in intensity when you start or stop the LS’s engine.
+However, there's no doubting the top notch fit and finish, which is easily a match for Audi and BMW.
+The Lexus is packed with technology, too, including a ‘Climate Concierge’ that monitors the temperature of each occupant and adjusts the climate control accordingly and dynamic instrument panel lighting that moves and changes in intensity when you start or stop the LS’s engine.
 A new 12.3-inch central display helps modernise the cabin, although the mouse-style controller can be fiddly to use.

 The Lexus LS sells in too low numbers to be tested by Euro NCAP, but it's loaded with the latest hi-tech safety kit.
 As well as driver and passenger airbags, there are knee and pelvis airbags for front occupants, and curtain airbags all round.
 Electronics include Brembo brakes with brakeforce distribution, traction and stability control, plus adaptive steering.
+And mounted behind the steering wheel is an infra red camera that monitors the driver's face for signs of drowsiness and sound an alarm if you begin to nod off.
 Lexus dealers have a strong reputation for customer service, and while service costs are likely to be high, you can be sure that not much will go wrong between regular intervals.
 Lexus finished second overall as a brand in the 2012 Driver Power reliability survey, having been panalised on running costs and practicalty but scoring well above average in every other category.

 The Lexus LS has a very roomy cabin, and the long-wheelbase model has vast amounts of legroom.
 There's only room for two in the back, though, as the middle seat is replaced by a large console with drinks holders and the rear entertainment pack, which includes a nine-inch screen and DVD player.
+The long wheebase LS600h is even more luxurious and boasts a reclining rear seat that features a massage function and an integrated Ottoman style footrest.
 Unfortunately, the hybrid model's motor and batteries eat into boot space.
 There's 330 litres on offer, which is 230 litres less than the Mercedes S-Class, and the rear seats don't fold to make any more room.